hikiku/esp-4diac-forte/README.md

 * Now you can find your static library in `${FORTE_ROOT}/build/src` ~~`bin/freeRTOS/src`~~ with name `libforte-static.a`.
 We will use this library to prepare our ESP component so it can be used directly in the esp project.

 ## Step 2.
-Add the FORTE library to `4diac FORTE ESP32 Component` - This repository
+Add the FORTE library to `ESP 4diac FORTE Component` - This repository

 ### Step 2.1.
 Clone this repository
 The component is in **this** repository, you have to clone it into your `esp-idf/components` folder so it can be used in esp32 project.